-Like many urban artists, Jaz (Franco Fasoli) began his creative career in the streets as a graffiti writer, and is recognized as one of the first major writers to begin working in the streets of Buenos Aires in the mid 1990’s.
+Franco Fasoli aka “Jaz” studied and worked in scenography at the Teatro Colon in Buenos Aires, and studied painting with Jose Marchi, Nahuel Vecino and Diana Aisemberg.
+He is recognized as one of the first major graffiti writers to begin painting in the streets of Buenos Aires in the mid 1990’s.